Brett Fairchild

 Brett Fairchild is an American politician serving as a member of the Kansas House of Representatives from the 113th district.
 Elected in November 2020, he assumed office on January 11, 2021.

 Background

 Fairchild was born in Stafford, Kansas.
 He earned a Bachelor of Business Administration from Sterling College.
 Prior to entering politics, Fairchild worked as a substitute teacher and farmer.
 Fairchild was elected to the Kansas House of Representatives in November 2020 and assumed office on January 11, 2021, succeeding Alicia Straub.

+Fairchild opposed Trump's push the Kansas legislature to redistrict its congressional maps, which could have netted Republicans an additional seat in the U.S. House of Representatives.